unoplatform/uno.toolkit.ui/doc/controls/DrawerFlyoutPresenter.md

 IsGestureEnabled|bool|Get or sets a value that indicates whether the user can interact with the control using gesture.
 The default value is `true`.

 ## Usage
+todo@xy: add examples here and in sample page for
+    - depth at different value: Auto, x*, 1*, x
+    - [FAQ] corner radius with proper background

 To use this, simply use a `Flyout` with `Placement="Full"` and one of the followings as the `FlyoutPresenterStyle`:
 > note: The direction here indicates the initial position of the drawer.
 The open direction is the opposite.